What is federal verification?

 Other Requests for Additional Documentation

 In addition to federal verification, you may be asked by Student Financial Services to provide additional documentation to help us determine your eligibility for state and institutional need-based funds.
-In such cases, To Do List items are placed in your SIS Student Center, and an email message is sent to you, alerting you to the new To Do List item.
-As is the case with federal verification, we will not be able to complete your financial aid award until all To Do List items have been completed.
+In such cases, To Do List items are placed in your SIS Student Center, and an email message is sent to you alerting you to the new To Do List item.
+As is the case with federal verification, we will not be able to complete your official financial aid award until all To Do List items have been completed.

 Student Financial Services conducts internal audits of financial aid awards throughout the academic year.
 These audits could result in a student being asked for additional documents and changes to a student's financial aid award.
 In the rare cases when there are changes, they are usually relatively small.

-Verification for Individuals with Unusual Circumstances
+Verification for Individuals with Special Tax Situations

 Individuals Granted a Filing Extension by the IRS

-If an individual is required to file a 2014 IRS income tax return and has been granted a filing extension by the IRS, provide the following documents:
+If an individual is required to file a 2015 IRS income tax return and has been granted a filing extension by the IRS, provide the following documents:

-- A copy of the IRS Form 4868, ‘‘Application for Automatic Extension of Time to File U.S. Individual Income Tax Return,’’ that was filed with the IRS for tax year 2014; and
+- A copy of the IRS Form 4868, ‘‘Application for Automatic Extension of Time to File U.S. Individual Income Tax Return,’’ that was filed with the IRS for tax year 2015; and

-- A copy of IRS Form W–2 for each source of employment income received for tax year 2014 and, if self-employed, a signed statement certifying the amount of the individual’s AGI and the U.S. income tax paid for tax year 2014.
+- A copy of IRS Form W–2 for each source of employment income received for tax year 2015 and, if self-employed, a signed statement certifying the amount of the individual’s AGI and the U.S. income tax paid for tax year 2015.

 - If an additional extension beyond the automatic six-month extension was approved by the IRS, provide a copy of the IRS additional extension approval for the tax year 2015.